dethspikee/notes/topics/complexity_analysis.md

 <h1>Complexity Analysis</h1>

-What makes on solution better than another?
+What makes one solution better than another?
 It's whether or not it has a better complexity.

 Complexity can be further divided into 2 different concepts: